Hafthor/zsvutil/README.md

 | `BB⇥`  | `Item BB⇥`     | `222.22⇥` | `US⮐`     |
 | `CC⇥`  | `Item CC⇥`     | `333.33⇥` | `US⮐`     |

-We would have a zip file products.zsv with the files SKU, Description and Price inside.
-Each file would have just that column’s data.
+we would have a zip file products.zsv with the files SKU, Description and Price inside.
+Each file would have just that column's data.

 Note that column names MUST be allowed by .zip format as entry names.
-Also, the tab character ⇥ MUST NOT be used.
+Also, the tab character `⇥` MUST NOT be used in the name.

 ### products.zsv
 * SKU `AA⮐BB⮐CC⮐`